d3x0r/sack.vfs/README.md

 ## Changelog
 - 1.1.822(in progress)
+    - Fix rare JSOX parsing ref follow where part of path is used and then forks to previous data.
     - Add client SSH module; using libssh2 for support.
     - Add ability to open remote listen channels.
     - Added hook between a channel and the SACK Websocket/HTTP server to a remote connection.